kkiley/hello-world/README.md

 Review github

 I'm a former IT worker
-with coding experience from Fortran to Python
+with coding experience in Fortran to Python